-The virtual coordinate system was constructed to find an embedding of nodes into multi-dimensional space to reflect the underlying connectivity of the network [1, 2, 3, 5, 6, 8, 10, 11, 12].
-The authors in [2] proposed a scalable logical coordinate framework in wireless sensor networks.
+The authors in [3] proposed a scalable logical coordinate framework in wireless sensor networks.
 Nodes in a network maintain hop counts to all the landmarks as their virtual coordinates, and run a greedy routing while transmitting a packet.
-The simulation results show that, in a square network, four landmarks put in the corners (4-corner case) of the network can reach an almost 100% packet delivery ratio, which is the same result achieved with the 6-corner case.
-When the landmarks are randomly placed, even when the number of landmarks is more than four, the routing performance is worse than the 4-corner case.
-The authors in [12] proposed an algorithm to find four nodes near the corners of the network to be landmarks of the network.
-The landmarks in the above protocols are global landmarks of the network where every node should be assigned virtual coordinates by all of them.
-In a correct logical coordinate space, the corresponding coordinates for the same landmark between any two neighboring nodes differ by 1 at most [2].
-Thus, in a large-scale sensor network, it will take a lot of time to exchange virtual coordinates between neighbors to reach their mutual neighbors, which differ by 1 at most.
+The simulations show the effect of the number of landmarks and their positions on routing performance.
+Random landmark placement is compared to uniform placement at the network circumference.
+Since the number of landmarks and their locations are carefully chosen, it is not applicable in the sensor networks whose nodes are deployed randomly.
+The authors in [4] proposed an algorithm to find three nodes to be landmarks of the network and the authors in [17] proposed an algorithm to find four nodes near the corners of the network to be landmarks of the network.
+The landmarks in the above protocols are the global landmarks of the network where every node should be assigned virtual coordinates by all of them.
+In a correct logical coordinate space, the corresponding coordinates for the same landmark between any two neighboring nodes differ by one at most [3].
+Thus, in a large scale sensor network, it will take a lot of time to exchange virtual coordinates between neighbors to reach their mutual neighbors, which differ by one at most.
 In addition, the global landmarks cannot reflect where the holes are by the virtual coordinates or landmarks.

-In [5], the authors proposed a topology-enabled routing protocol.
+In [6], the authors proposed a topology-enabled routing protocol.
 They partitioned the network into a lot of tiles by combinatorial Voronoi/Delaunary techniques.
-Each tile in the network had its home landmark, and the virtual coordinate of a node was assigned by its home landmark and its nearest landmarks.
-The landmarks near the holes of the network were chosen manually, and the others were chosen randomly.
-The landmarks here can be thought of as local landmarks because of the virtual coordinates of the nodes were assigned by the closer landmarks, and these landmarks here reflected the topology of the network roughly.
+Each tile in the network had its home landmark, and the virtual coordinates of a node are assigned by the home landmark and its neighboring landmarks on the combinatorial Delaunay graph.
+The topology of the network could appear in the combinatorial Delaunay triangulation.
+But the landmarks near the holes of the network were chosen manually, and the others were chosen randomly.
+The landmarks here can be thought of as the local landmarks because of the virtual coordinates of the nodes were assigned by the closer landmarks, and these landmarks here reflected the topology of the network roughly.
 Since the virtual coordinate of each node was assigned by its local landmarks, it took less time to make the virtual coordinate system stable compared to the global landmarks.